 Also from Studio DIY, we’re totally giggling over these funky retro bouffant lady Easter eggs!
 Follow her instructions for the hair, then hand the kids Sharpies (black for eyes, bright colors for lips and glasses) so they can make whatever crazy faces they want.
 PS: If you love the kitschy hair spray backdrop, she offers a free printable for it.
 Fun wrapping paper, right?

 My new favorite way to dress up natural brown eggs is with metallic ink, like in this easy idea from Waiting on Martha.
-Her gold Sharpie decorated Easter eggs are an easy, elegant addition to your Easter table and I love the blend of the earthy eggs with the glitzy gold.
+Her gold Sharpie-decorated Easter eggs are an easy, elegant addition to your Easter table and I love the blend of the earthy eggs with the glitzy gold.

-If you can draw a simple face with a Sharpie and gather up some baby’s breath or even herbs or long grass, you can make these floral wreath Easter Eggs as seen on Flax and Twine.
+If you can draw a simple face with a Sharpie and gather up some baby’s breath or even herbs or long grass, you can make this floral wreath Easter Eggs as seen on Flax and Twine.
 Don’t they look so sweet and peaceful?
 Kind of like how we will look after the Easter brunch table has been cleaned up.

 For kids not satisfied to call something a craft until the glue stick is out, gather up a few craft supplies like pom poms and felt scraps along with some Sharpie markers, and your kids can create a menagerie of DIY Easter egg bunnies, lambs and chicks.
 The critters shown at Hello, Wonderful are perfect for Easter, though we think that our kids’ monsters, zombies and other original creations would be perfect too.